Kn0wn-Un/library/README.md

 3. Removing Books by clicking on the ***Remove Book button*** which is there next to the book you want to remove.

+4. Local Storage added, your Books will be saved in your local device and will not be erased on refresh or if website is closed and opened again.

 ### View in Browser